-You are not permitted to burn household waste if it will cause pollution or harm people's health.
-Household or garden waste can be disposed of via our garden waste collections, our weekly bin collections, our bulky waste collection service and at our recycling centres.
+You cannot burn household waste if it will cause pollution or harm people's health.
+Household or garden waste can be disposed of using our

-Steps to take if you do choose to have a bonfire:
+If you do choose to have a fire:

-- ensure that smoke from the bonfire does not present a danger to traffic.
+- make sure that smoke from the fire will not drift across a road and become a danger to traffic

-- check to make sure there are no small mammals or sleeping pets in the bonfire pile before lighting
+- check to make sure there are pets or wildlife in the fire pile before lighting

-- never burn household rubbish, rubber tyres or anything containing plastic, foam or paint, all of which can produce toxic fumes.
+- never burn household rubbish, tyres, anything containing plastic, foam, paint, batteries or aerosols

 - only burn dry material